BY JOHN F. SCHUESSLER, FORMER INTERNATIONAL DIRECTOR [2000 - 2006]

 MUFON officially began on May 31, 1969.
 At that time it was known as the Midwest UFO Network.
 As it outgrew the Midwestern state boundaries to become a world class UFO organization, the name was changed to Mutual UFO Network.
 That allowed the acronym MUFON to remain as the organization matured.
 Allen Utke, Associate Professor of Chemistry at Wisconsin State University was selected as the first MUFON Director.
 A year later Walter H. Andrus, Jr., replaced Dr. Utke as the MUFON Director, a position he held until 2000 when he retired and John F. Schuessler took over as International Director.
 John retired in November 2006 and James Carrion became the International Director.
 James Carrion resigned at the end of 2009 and Clifford Clift became the International Director.
-He resigned in January 2012 and David MacDonald became took over.
-And now, at the 2013 MUFON Symposium in Las Vegas, Jan Harzan assumed the leadership of MUFON.
+He resigned in January 2012 and David MacDonald took over.
+At the 2013 MUFON Symposium in Las Vegas, Jan Harzan assumed the leadership of MUFON.
 Seven years later in July 2020, David MacDonald was chosen for a second time to lead MUFON as its Executive Director.

 During the 1960s Walt Andrus worked hard as a member of the Aerial Phenomena Research Organization (APRO) to develop a cadre of qualified investigators living in the Midwestern states surrounding his home state of Illinois.
 In 1967, he organized the Tri-State UFO Study Group operating in the states of Missouri, Iowa and Illinois and he recruited John Schuessler to join him as an investigator and volunteer as a consultant to APRO.